 - Using or possessing a laser pointer unless under a staff member’s direct supervision and in the context of instruction.

 - Disobeying rules of student conduct or directives from staff members or school officials.
-Examples of disobeying staff directives include refusing a District staff member’s request to stop, present school identification, or submit to a search.
+Examples of disobeying staff directives include refusing a System staff member’s request to stop, present school identification, or submit to a search.